AFT-WV: What we're all about

 When you join a local union—for example, AFT-Kanawha in Kanawha County, or AFT-Service Personnel, —you are automatically a member in the statewide organization of AFT-WV and our national organization, the American Federation of Teachers, based in Washington, DC.
 Likewise, when you join the “Professional Educators Group” (PEG) for counties that have not yet chartered a local, you also become part of the AFT-WV and AFT family.
 Members of local unions elect a president and other officers at state conventions, and the state organization is governed by an executive board made up of the elected officers and members-at-large.
 These leaders provide ongoing policy direction for AFT-WV.

-AFT-WV also provides a range of publications--such as theTeacher Update newsletter mailed quarterly to all members, and specialized publications alerting members to pressing legislative or policy matters.
-Additionally, AFT-WV maintains a web site, email and text alerts, active social media sites and hopes to implement a number of e-newsletters by the end of the year.
+AFT-WV also provides a range of publications--such as newsletters mailed to all members and specialized publications alerting members to pressing legislative or policy matters.
+Additionally, AFT-WV maintains a web site, email and text alerts, active social media sites and plans to contunue expanding our communication methods to memebers.

 What does my local union do?